folutade/KnowThatYouAnointed/content/posts/the-party.md

 #### "Basically what I said is I was government fed" > Government fed

-* On both “Die for the Party” and “Always Knew”, being “government fed”, refers to a state of poverty in which the parents of a family do not make enough money to feed the family and thus rely on the government to provide a significant amount of the family’s food.
+* On both “Die for the Party” and “Always Knew,” being “government fed” refers to a state of poverty in which the parents of a family do not make enough money to feed the family and thus rely on the government to provide a significant amount of the family’s food.

-* In the United States, food was may be provided in the form of monetary assistance such as Supplemental Nutrition Assistance Program (SNAP) benefits (aka food stamps) or direct distribution of food items though the Temporary Emergency Food Assistance Program (TEFAP), which provides things like canned meat, canned vegetables, rice pasta, and cheese that has commonly been referred to as “government cheese”.
+* In the United States, food may be provided in the form of monetary assistance such as Supplemental Nutrition Assistance Program (SNAP) benefits (aka food stamps) or direct distribution of food items through the Temporary Emergency Food Assistance Program (TEFAP), which provides things like canned meat, canned vegetables, rice, pasta, and cheese that has commonly been referred to as “government cheese.”

 {{< /details >}}